Finite type invariant: Invariants representation

 Michael Polyak and Oleg Viro gave a description of the first nontrivial invariants of orders 2 and 3 by means of Gauss diagram representations.
 Mikhail N. Goussarov has proved that all Vassiliev invariants can be represented that way.

 The universal Vassiliev invariant

 In 1993, Maxim Kontsevich proved the following important theorem about Vassiliev invariants: For every knot one can compute an integral, now called the Kontsevich integral, which is a universal Vassiliev invariant, meaning that every Vassiliev invariant can be obtained from it by an appropriate evaluation.
-It is not known at present whether the Kontsevich integral, or the totality of Vassiliev invariants, is a complete knot invariant.
+It is not known at present whether the Kontsevich integral, or the totality of Vassiliev invariants, is a complete knot invariant, or even if it detects the unknot.
 Computation of the Kontsevich integral, which has values in an algebra of chord diagrams, turns out to be rather difficult and has been done only for a few classes of knots up to now.
 There is no finite-type invariant of degree less than 11 which distinguishes mutant knots.